jayinai/kaggle-regression/README.md

 The purpose to complie this list is for easier access and therefore learning from the best in data science.

-Literature review is a crucial yet sometimes overlooked part for data science (and in fact every field).
+Literature review is a crucial yet sometimes overlooked part in data science.
 To avoid reinventing the wheels and get inspired on how to preprocess, engineer, and model the data, it's worth spend 1/10 to 1/5 of the project time just researching how people deal with similar problems/datasets.

 Time spent on literature review is time well spent.